LucianoDeben/5ARIP10-ITP-T3G3/README.md

 ## Project Structure

-- `src/`: Contains the source code for the project, including the Streamlit app and AI models.
+- `src/`: Contains the source code for the project, including the Streamlit app and AI model training.
 - `test/`: Contains unit tests for the project.
-- `models/`: Directory for storing AI model files (Note: due to size, models might need to be downloaded separately.
-Instructions below).
+- `models/`: Directory for storing AI model files.
 - `requirements.txt`: Lists all Python dependencies required for the project.

 ## Data